-- Professional work experiences that are relevant to the certification/license the candidate is seeking, - Adequate training from the professional preparation institution (PPI).
+- Professional work experiences that are relevant to the certification/license the candidate is seeking, - Adequate training from the Professional Preparation Institution (PPI).
 (ADE refers to all teacher preparation programs as PPIs.
-Here, the PPI is the U of A.)
+Here, the PPI is UArizona)

 Overview of Requirements

 Supervision of teacher candidates involves building a supportive, productive relationship with teacher candidates to ensure a smooth transition into the early childhood teaching profession.
 Throughout the semester, supervisors: